 For example, laying 80 square feet of ceramic tile might be only a weekend project for the small kitchen; laying 375 square feet of tile can be a huge hassle requiring the services of professional tile-setters.

-Find easy areas to scale down: Big double sinks or farmhouse sinks eat up valuable counter space.
+Big double sinks or farmhouse sinks eat up valuable counter space.
 Also, think long and hard about whether you really want bigger appliances.
 Side-by-side fridges are great, but you want to conserve width when it comes to the appliances.
 Are you a single person or a couple?
 More economical dishwashers are available, too.
-If you have any out-of-kitchen area available (i.e., can you put in a pantry around the corner?), use that for items you don't use frequently, such as canned goods or appliances.
+If you have any out-of-kitchen area available (e.g., can you put in a pantry around the corner?), use that for items you don't use frequently, such as canned goods or appliances.

-Use stock cabinetry: One of the great things about remodeling small kitchens is that you get to use easy-to-install DIY cabinetry.
+One of the great things about remodeling small kitchens is that you get to use easy-to-install DIY cabinetry.
 In fact, you can often find this type of kitchen cabinetry right on the shelf at home improvement stores or places like Ikea.
 This cabinetry is usually a simple DIY install.
-If you buy the cabinets flat (like at Ikea), it's usually more work putting than cabinets together than it is to install them in the kitchen.
+If you buy cabinets that are packed flat (like at Ikea), they're easy to transport, too.

-Maximize cabinet depth: There is so much space in the backs of cabinets that we rarely use.
+There is so much space in the backs of cabinets that are rarely used.
 Maximize your usage by installing lazy susans and roll-out shelves.